Making your own Christmas gifts this year? Have a go at handmade decorations using fruit and spices too, says Carol.

 I add bundles of cinnamon sticks and vanilla pods tied with red ribbon.
 Cinnamon sticks don't have much scent, so I brush them with a little cinnamon oil.
 Don't use these in cooking though!
 Dry thinly sliced oranges on baking trays lined with non-stick baking paper in the oven on the lowest setting for several hours until hard.

-Golden 'Chinese lanterns' look lovely tied on the tree and can be eaten.
+If you fancy an edible decoration, golden 'Chinese lanterns' look lovely tied on the tree.
 Fold back the papery leaves of physalis to reveal the fruit.
 Melt 110g sugar in a pan with 2 tablespoons water and boil for 2-3 minutes, then remove from the heat.
 Carefully dip the fruit into the caramel and place on a cold surface to set, but don't chill.
 The contrast of the crunchy caramel and juicy berries is delicious.
 Burnished lychees are edible too: lightly brush the inedible skin with gold powder and hang on the Christmas tree.